-A limited number of those passing the written exam shall be notified of the date and time to report to the Fire Training Field (109 Lions Park Drive) to take the PAT.
+A limited number of those passing the written exam shall be notified of the date and time to report to the Fire Training Field (211 Lions Park Road) to take the PAT.
 There are 2 portions to the PAT.
 The first portion is a pass/fail test with 3 minutes being the maximum time allowed for completion.
 The second portion is a pass/fail test with 6 minutes being the maximum time allowed for completion.
 For a complete description, see the tab titled “Physical Ability Test”.

 Step One Survey: